-♦ Is Dazed.

-- Can choose only its basic attack when taking an attack action. - Can't use activated powers. - The controller of the creature that caused the condition chooses which action it takes on its turn.
+- ♦ Has every limitation of a Dazed creature (see Dazed). - Can choose only a basic attack when taking an attack action. - ◆ The controller of the creature that last caused this condition chooses which action it takes on its turn.
 For the duration of that action, the creature is considered part of the warband of the creature that caused the condition.